KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when recursive entry into a lock is not compatible with the recursion policy for the lock.

-    throw [System.Threading.LockRecursionException]::New("recursive entry into a lock is not compatible with the recursion policy for the lock.")
+    throw [System.Threading.LockRecursionException]::New('recursive entry into a lock is not compatible with the recursion policy for the lock.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Threading.LockRecursionException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Threading.LockRecursionException.aspx)